webarkit/jsartoolkit5/README.md

 - `artoolkit.setup(width, height);` - initalize a buffer size for a canvas of width & height
 - `artoolkit.process(canvas);` - extracts a frame from a canvas and process it
 - `artoolkit.debugSetup()` - enables debugging, adds a threshold image to the dom
+- `artoolkit.getDetectedMarkers()` - returns an array of detected markers from last detection process
 - `artoolkit.getCameraMatrix()` -
 - `artoolkit.getTransformationMatrix()` -